vision-dbms/vision-databases/README.md

     vision -n ~/mydatabases/investNet/NDF

-You can also set the _NDFPathName_ environment variable to point to the location of your database's _NDF_ file:
+You can also set the _NDFPathName_ environment variable to point to the location of _investNet_'s _NDF_ file:

     export NDFPathName=~/mydatabases/investNet/NDF

-so that you do not have to pass the _-n_ option every time you want to use your database:
+so that you do not have to pass the _-n_ option every time you want to open this database:

     vision